Aid from Other Sources

 Because Haverford uses the College Board’s need analysis formula to determine a student’s financial need, and then meets that need in full, the inclusion of outside scholarships will most likely reduce Haverford Grant.
 Examples of outside scholarships include scholarships from national or local programs, religious, fraternal, social and scholastic organizations.

-However, because there are several components in the need analysis formula that represent a student’s inherent responsibility to help pay for college, we can use some of those components to offset some of the outside funding.
-These student “self-help” components include an assumed student savings expectation and a job earnings expectation.
-(The latter is represented by an amount of Federal Work-Study funds on the student’s Financial Aid Decision.)
-Doing this gives the College an opportunity to not reduce its grant funds on a complete dollar-for-dollar basis when an outside scholarship is added.
+However, because there are several components in the need analysis formula that are theoretical and not actual dollars, we can use some of these components to offset a portion of the outside funds, thus preventing an exact dollar-for-dollar reduction in Haverford Grant.
+These theoretical components include an assumed student savings expectation and a job earnings expectation, the latter of which is represented by an amount of work study funds on the student’s Financial Aid Decision.
 Be aware that this policy does not apply to government grant funds or resources from your own or your parents' workplace, such as tuition benefits.
 Such resources will reduce Haverford Grant dollar-for-dollar.

 The formula for outside scholarships works this way: